 An Operator must not open doors or panels marked as containing hazardous voltages.
 Many parts in this product, including printed circuit boards operate at lethal voltages.
 DO NOT TOUCH components or connections that have voltage present.

-The PCS100 AVC-40 Enclosure houses an inverter and rectifier module (module pairs).
+The controller enclosure houses an appropriate number of PCS100 inverter and rectifier modules (module pairs) for the rating of the product.

-Each module has an identification number (1), which is displayed on the front of the module.
+Each module has a unique identification number (1 - 16), which is displayed on the front of the module.